How to Read the Contents of a File into a Database BLOB Attribute

 The workspace is now configured to read in Parks.tab, get the associated JPEGs that match the park names, and write the JPEGs as BLOBs in the destination SpatiaLite database.

 Run the workspace and inspect the output.
-The SpatiaLite database contains a few rows of park information with a "photo" field that contains a BLOB.
+The SpatiaLite database contains a few rows of park information, each with a "photo" field containing a BLOB.

 Note that only the features with photos are output in this case.
-If we wanted to output all features that were in the input .tab dataset, even the features without associated photos, we could also connect the AttributeFileReader's <Rejected> port to the output feature type.
-For the purposes of this demo, all we care about are the rows with JPEGs attached.
+If we wanted to output all features from the input .tab dataset, including those without associated photos, we could also connect the AttributeFileReader's <Rejected> port to the output feature type.
+For the purposes of this demo, we only care about the rows with JPEGs attached.

 Part 2: Writing BLOB fields in their original form using the AttributeFileWriter

-We will now read back the SpatiaLite database with the binary "photo" field and output the BLOB values in their original JPEG form.
+We will now read the SpatiaLite database using the binary "photo" field and output the BLOB values in their original JPEG format.
 We will use the AttributeFileWriter to transform the binary values back into JPEG files.

 Open a new FME Workspace to follow this tutorial step-by-step, or open AttributeFileWriter_Demo.fmw to follow along in the finished workspace.